How can you look the best in your corporate headshot and why does your professional business headshot matter so much?

 Before you even make it to the job interview, the people you are meeting with have an idea of what you look like and how you present yourself because they have seen you on LinkedIn.
-Our first impression happens digitally now, so we need to make sure that we look our best int he first place we are seen – our profile photos.
+Our first impression happens digitally now, so we need to make sure that we look our best in the first place we are seen – our profile photos.
 Although your career highlights are very important, the first thing seen when someone opens your profile is your headshot and an immediate unconscious opinion has been made.
 Studies show that LinkedIn profiles with photos are viewed up to 21 times more than those without and land 9 times more connections.

 Below are some tips to help you better prepare for your session to create the perfect corporate headshot for LinkedIn.
 Please reach out to us so we can help you make it happen!

-• For most people the toughest part of getting out the door is making sure their hair looks decent, this point also stands for your corporate portrait.
-Have your hair done prior to you headshot appointment, and if you are in need of a haircut or change in style, have it done a few days prior to the shoot to allow it time to settle.
+For most people the toughest part of getting out the door is making sure their hair looks decent, this point also stands for your corporate portrait.
+Have your hair done prior to your headshot appointment, and if you are in need of a haircut or change in style, have it done a few days prior to the shoot to allow it time to settle.
 Personally, my hair is a mess half of the time(at least) so if you are like me, take a little extra time in the morning before your session.
-This is something that you probably won’t do again for a while, so its better to get it right rather than doing it twice.
+This is something that you probably won’t do again for a while, so it’s better to get it right rather than doing it twice.
 If you have long hair, don’t tie it back, let it fall naturally – a little hair along the sides of your face as well to make a nice frame.
 As far as makeup goes, we recommend for most people to keep it simple.
-Visiting a professional make-up always brings things up to the next level, so if you have the option, visit a professional
+Visiting a professional make-up artist always brings things up to the next level, so if you have the option, visit a professional.

-• There is a general rule that goes into the direction you should be turned for your business headshot.
+There is a general rule that goes in the direction you should be turned for your business headshot.
 If possible your body should be facing toward the light a little bit which is commonly called ‘short lighting.’
 When you’re turned away from the light it is called broad lighting, this could cause you to seem wider than you are, though in some cases it works well, so don’t count it out.
 Have the photographer photograph you from both angles to give you both options, but also note that some corporate directories and marketing managers dictate the guidelines of how everyone should look, so this may not be an option.

 Why should I have a professional corporate headshot done?